-If you cash out the 50,000 Rapid Rewards points for “Wanna Get Away” airfare, you can get over $800 worth ($833.33 to be exact).
+If you use the 50,000 Rapid Rewards points for “Wanna Get Away” airfare, you can get over $800 worth ($833.33 to be exact).
 That’s one monster of a credit card signup bonus, it’s enough for 2 roundtrip flights!

 But keep in mind you are not getting 2 free flights because you will still have to pay the annual fee for the card ($99, which is NOT waived the first year) and the applicable govt taxes/fees on the flights (which are as low as $10 per flight).
 Plus, there’s the minimum spend requirement to get the 50,000 bonus points.

-But what do you do when the 50,000 bonus points for Southwest Airlines isn’t available?
-And/or what if you’re just in a hurry to get even more points than that?
+You can spend those miles on any travel purchase – even to offset your Southwest Airlines flight purchases made with the card.What else can you do when the 50,000 bonus points for Southwest Airlines Visa card isn’t available?
+And/or what if you’re just in a hurry to get even more points?

 First of all let me start out by saying that these signup offers are subject to change without notice.
-As I write this (March 2013) the offers were as stated below.
-But those can and likely will be changed/discontinued at any time.
+As I write this (Nov 17, 2013) the offers were as stated below.
+But those can be changed/discontinued at any time.
 Click on the links below which will take you to my updated reviews to see the current bonus amounts.

 - Chase Sapphire Preferred = 40,000 points after spending $3k within the first 3 months (read review to see current bonus)